 Coshocton hosts a hot air balloon festival every year in June.
 While it's nothing in size compared to that big one down in New Mexico(?) fifteen to twenty balloons arrive each year and, weather permitting, launch four times between Friday evening and Sunday afternoon.
 It's fun to watch.

-the fairgrounds.
+The balloons either start at the fairgrounds or fly over the fairgrounds.
 And, as we live very close to the fairgrounds we're usually blessed to enjoy the balloons from our own front yard.
 Here are a couple shots of some of the balloons Karen captured as they flew right over our house.

 Friday, June 6, 2008